 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily on a standard bin: they punish a container that was not built for the density.
-For these tear-offs, we route in a reinforced 30-yard low-wall container featuring a heavier floor plate and thick ribbed sides; we use a lowboy to set the unit.
-We cap the fill volume well below the visual rim to manage axle weight.
-We also offer a general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard bin that was not built for the load.
+For these jobs, we route a reinforced 30-yard container equipped with heavier floor plates and ribbed sides; we use a lowboy for transport to maintain legal axle weight.
+We cap the fill volume well below the visual rim to ensure safety.
+We also offer a general construction debris service for your mixed-material loads.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs run on tight crews; we route the same-day haul-out to fit their demobilization window.
-Dispatch coordinates the swap-out so the driveway clears for inspection or gutter reinstall before the homeowner walks back onto the site.
-Our Santa Maria crews cover Santa Barbara too!
+Tear-offs run on tight crew schedules; we don't let the roll-off become the bottleneck.
+Dispatch coordinates a same-day haul-out to match the crew's demobilization window so the driveway frees up for inspection or gutter reinstall before the homeowner steps out — all under Santa Barbara coverage!